Convergence of Alternating Gradient Descent for Matrix Factorization: Introduction

-Our improved convergence analysis is likely due to our choice of initialization of $\X_0, \Y_0$, which appears to be new in the literature and is distinct from the standard Gaussian initialization.
-Specifically, for $\RX$ and $\RY$ independent Gaussian matrices, we consider an ``unbalanced'' random initialization of the form $\Xi \sim \frac{1}{\sqrt{\eta}}\A \RX$ and $\Yi \sim \sqrt{\eta} \RY$.
+Our improved convergence analysis is facilitated by our choice of initialization of $\X_0, \Y_0$, which appears to be new in the literature and is distinct from the standard Gaussian initialization.
+Specifically, for $\RX$ and $\RY$ independent Gaussian matrices, we consider an ``unbalanced'' random initialization of the form $\Xi \sim \frac{1}{\sqrt{\eta}}\A \RX$ and $\Yi \sim \sqrt{\eta} \RY$, where $\eta > 0$ is the step-size used in (alternating) gradient descent.
 A crucial feature of this initialization is that the columns of $\Xi$ are in the column span of $\A,$ and thus by invariance of the alternating gradient update steps, the columns of $\Xt$ remain in the column span of $\A$ throughout the optimization.
-Because of this, a positive $r$th singular value of $\Xt$ serves as a PL-inequality for the optimization process.
+Because of this, a positive $r$th singular value of $\Xt$ provides a Polyak-\L{}ojasiewicz (PL) inequality for the region of the loss landscape on which the trajectory of alternating gradient descent is guaranteed to be confined to, even though the matrix factorization loss function $f$ in \cref{sqlossgen} does not satisfy a PL-inequality globally.